static-frame/static-frame/.github/ISSUE_TEMPLATE/feature_request.md

 Describe the feature.

 **Platform**

-Run the following StaticFrame function (>= 0.8.1) and provide the results to define your platform and environment:
+Run the following function (static-frame >= 0.8.1) and provide the results to define your platform and environment:

 ```python
 >>> import static_frame as sf